DotCamp/wp-table-builder/readme.txt

 * FIX: Fixed an issue where embedding a table to a post is not triggering correct display of gutenberg block.
 * FIX: Fixed an issue where sometimes hover border got stuck and visible in saved table.
 * FIX: A style issue affecting users of Classic Editor and Advanced Editor Tools where floating windows can not be interacted with.
+* FIX: A type error with tag manager.

 = 1.3.1 =